olemb/dbfread/README.rst

 ignorecase=False
   The default is to ignore case in filenames.

-write a subclass of dbfread.dbf.field_parser
-  This allows you to add new field types.

 raw=True
   Returns all data values as bytestrings.
 This can be used for debugging or for doing your own decoding.